Yolwoocle/birds_with_guns_hd/scripts/GunsDOC.md

     charge_rafaledt		: same as above but is added according to the time you spent loading the gun                                        ------- charge_spdslow 		: same as above but is added according to the time you spent loading the gun                                        ------- charge_damage		: same as above but is added according to the time you spent loading the gun                                        -------

-the name of the weapon
-the type of bullet it fires, can be "laser" or "bullet".
-the sprite of the weapon
-the sprite of the bullet fired by the weapon
-the amount of damage it inflicts on impact
-used ONLY for **lasers**, can be "instant" it fires immediately or "persistent" a laser fires continuously from your weapon.
-the number of times the bullet or laser can bounce before being destroyed
-used ONLY for **balls** the speed at which the bullet travels
-the difference between the fastest and slowest bullet your weapon can fire
-how long to wait between shots
-the maximum amount of ammunition your gun can hold
-the random offset on the bullet or laser angel to add imprecision
-the x-offset of where the bullet appears in relation to the player's center
-the y-offset of where the ball appears relative to the center of the player
-the number of times the gun fires
-the time between the moment the burst is fired
-the time before the bullet is destroyed
-used ONLY for **lasers** the length of the laser
-the number of bullets or lasers it creates in a single shot
-the range of the angels on which the bullet will be fired 360 -> 2ft
-used ONLY for **balls** the number by which the speed of the bullet will be multiplied per second
-the size of the bullet or laser
-the difference in size between the largest and smallest bullet
-the maximum speed at which a ball can go
-the function that is called when the bullet dies